gvwilson/sensibleadventures/iffy/iffy.md

 "Shaw," their Second scoffed,
 looking up from the machine they had spent the last three days trying to clean and reassemble.
 "They's too fine jarra game.
-I's fer they bin up some kinda survey mappin'."
+I's fer they bin up some kinda survey mappin' back along fer the Ecologists."

 "Mebbe," Honesty's First admitted.
 Casually,
 looking past Iffy rather than at her, they asked,
-"You ain't got fra yer notions?"
+"You ain't got fray notions?"

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight, then rounded on them, cold and hard, when she learned that her friend had relayed what she'd said to their First and Second.
+She had told Honesty about her occasional flashes of insight, then rounded on them cold and hard when she learned that her friend had relayed what she'd said to their First and Second.
 "We don't keep secrets on achother," Honesty had said with a shrug.
 "Y'ain't aright along that, best we part ways now."
 So Iffy had forgiven them,